 It is imperative that Commissioners and staff have a clear understanding of the Bagley-Keene Public Meetings Act requirements to avoid potential issues or the perception of improper meetings.
-The two big issue this Commission experience were related to the educational presentations conducted by Commissioners and meetings held by subcommittees.
-These two issued were part of a lawsuit filed against the Commission in September/October 2021.
+The two big issues this Commission experience were related to the educational presentations conducted by Commissioners and meetings held by subcommittees.
+These two issues were part of a lawsuit filed against the Commission in September/October 2021.
+[Ed.
+Note: The lawsuit, Moreno v.
+Citizens Redistricting Commission was denied and closed by the California Supreme Court on December 15, 2021.
+It focused on: 1.
+Private meetings of one or two Commissioners at a time with interested parties; 2.
+The use of confidential statistical analyses by the Commission; and 3.
+The Commission's choice of outside counsel.]